-Patrons wishing to use the public access computer must agree to and sign Appendix VIII: Public Access Computer and Internet Access.
+Patrons wishing to use the public access computer must agree to and sign Appendix VI: Public Access Computer and Internet Access.

 Public access computers are available on a first-come, first-served basis.
-Patrons must sign in at the Circulation Desk prior to using a computer.
-Signing in signifies acceptance of this policy.
+Use of a public computer signifies acceptance of this policy.